EMPLOYERS AND HUMAN RESOURCES MANAGERS

 Improve the well-being of your employees and the performance of your business

 In a world where 20% of the population suffers from chronic or occasional pain, and nearly 8 million people in Canada live with chronic pain, the repercussions on the workplace are considerable.
 According to Statistics Canada, absenteeism costs Canadian businesses more than $16 billion annually, with even greater hidden costs linked to presenteeism.
-For Quebec companies, the cost of absences can represent up to 20% of payroll.

 3 reasons to work with us to improve the well-being of your employees and productivity in your company: